wendygarcia84/unit-4-game/README.md

-# unit-4-game

-When the game starts, the player will choose a character by clicking on the fighter's picture.
-The player will fight as that character for the rest of the game.
+Star Wars RPG!!

+Star Wars is a jQuery based game that runs in any browser.

-The player must then defeat all of the remaining fighters.
-Enemies should be moved to a different area of the screen.
+The player chooses a character and they must then defeat all of the remaining fighters one by one.
-The player chooses an opponent by clicking on an enemy's picture.
-Once the player selects an opponent, that enemy is moved to a defender area.

-The player will now be able to click the attack button.

-Whenever the player clicks attack, their character damages the defender.
-The opponent will lose HP (health points).
-These points are displayed at the bottom of the defender's picture.
-The opponent character will instantly counter the attack.
-When that happens, the player's character will lose some of their HP.
-These points are shown at the bottom of the player character's picture.
+The opponent character will instantly counter the attack, causing the player's character losing some of their HP.

-The player will keep hitting the attack button in an effort to defeat their opponent.

-When the defender's HP is reduced to zero or below, remove the enemy from the defender area.
-The player character can now choose a new opponent.

 The player wins the game by defeating all enemy characters.
 The player loses the game the game if their character's HP falls to zero or below.

-Option 2 Game design notes

-Each character in the game has 3 attributes: Health Points, Attack Power and Counter Attack Power.

-Each time the player attacks, their character's Attack Power increases by its base Attack Power.

-For example, if the base Attack Power is 6, each attack will increase the Attack Power by 6 (12, 18, 24, 30 and so on).

-The enemy character only has Counter Attack Power.

-Unlike the player's Attack Points, Counter Attack Power never changes.

-The Health Points, Attack Power and Counter Attack Power of each character must differ.

-No characters in the game can heal or recover Health Points.

-A winning player must pick their characters wisely by first fighting an enemy with low Counter Attack Power.
-This will allow them to grind Attack Power and to take on enemies before they lose all of their Health Points.
-Healing options would mess with this dynamic.

-Your players should be able to win and lose the game no matter what character they choose.
-The challenge should come from picking the right enemies, not choosing the strongest player.
+This project might be used by web-development students or any other coder that wants to improve it.

+The goal of this project is to show understanding and proficiency of HTML, CSS, JavaScript, and jQuery.

+Instructions of how to run and play this game:

+1) Open the index.html file in any browser.
+The game will display four characters, each one of them showing their corresponding health points (HP).
+2) Select your character by clicking in any of the pictures displayed in the Characters Section.
+The rest of the characters are going to be moved to the "Enemies Section.
+3) Now is time to select your opponent.
+Do so by clicking in one of the characters in the enemies area.
+4) It's time to fight!
+Click on the "Fight!" button.
+Your character damages the defender causing him to lose hp (health points).
+Your attack power will increment according to your character's base power.
+5) The defender issues an immediate and automatic counter-attack, which power is determined by the base power but it does not increment at any time.
+Your character's HP is reduce by the opponent counter-attack's power.
+6) You can continue fighting until your character dies (HP is zero or bellow) or the opponent does, in which case you will have to choose a new defender from the enemies area.
+7) If you continue fighting and thefeat all your enemies, you win.
+After winning or losing you can restart the game and start all over again.